-Our guest blogger today is Brandon Conner, campus pastor of the Canton campus of NewPointe Community Church in Akron, Ohio.
+Our guest blogger today is Brandon Conner, who pastors in Mississippi.
 Brandon is a great leader, speaker, and church consultant.
 We welcome him to this site.

 Leading people through change is an inevitable part of leadership.
 In order to lead effectively, however, leaders must see change as a process more than a decision or a vote.
 Below are seven things to consider when leading through change.